AmitTzah/exercise_timer_app/README.md

 ### II.
 Data & Progress Module

 *   **Workout Summary Display Screen:**
-    *   A new screen that displays the details of a completed or ended workout (date, exercises, total duration).
+    *   A new screen that displays comprehensive details of a completed or ended workout, including workout name, date, total duration, workout level, set progression mode (alternating/sequential), interval time, and a detailed list of individual sets performed.
+    *   Indicates if the workout was completed naturally or stopped prematurely.
     *   Provides explicit "Save Workout" and "Discard Workout" buttons.
     *   If "Save Workout" is pressed, the summary is stored using Hive.

 *   **Workout Summaries Screen:**
-    *   Displays a list or history of completed workouts.
+    *   Displays a history of completed workouts in an enhanced, sortable list (newest first).
-    *   Each entry shows key details (e.g., date, exercises, duration).
+    *   Each entry shows key details (workout name, date, duration, level, mode, interval, and completion status).
-    *   Ability to view details of a specific past workout.
+    *   Users can expand each entry to view a detailed list of individual sets performed.
+    *   **Ability to delete individual workout summaries via a swipe-to-delete gesture.**
     *   **Data Storage:** Workout summaries are stored using Hive.

 *   **Goals Screen (Optional but desired future feature):**